Arthi-valarmathi/M1_Mar_2022/1_Requirments/README.md

   # when
      When user wants to carry out the tasks quickly and this reduces manual work and saves time.
   # How
-     Unit converter is a very useful application for students and in various other industries and fields and used Google assistant for unit conversion.
+     Unit Conversion is a multi-step process that involves multiplication or division by a numerical factor,selection of the correct number of significant digits and rounding.